system-zero/system-zero/data/docs/la.md

     #     ifnot cond ...

   # It is illegal to declare a variable in such conditionals, as in such
-  # case, it might produce side affects to the rest of the code.
+  # case, it might produce side effects to the rest of the code.

   # It is also illegal to use all kind of loops or block operations that
   # create a new scope.

   # This exact syntax can be used as an expression.
 The only difference is
-  # instead of single statements, evaluates single expressions:
+  # that instead of single statements, evaluates single expressions:

   # in a variable assignment:
   var x = null
   var v = if x is null then "null" orelse "notnull" # => "null"
    # here the `is` reserved keyword is same as '=='
    # also the `isnot` keyword is same as '!='.
-Both is the prefered way.

   # in a function call argument list:
   func f (arg) {